grtjn/mlvagrant/README.md

 ### master_memory
 Memory assigned to master node in cluster (first vm) - defaults to 2048

+Note: MarkLogic 9 EA3 requires at least 4Gb of memory.

 ### master_cpus
 Number of cpus assigned to master node in cluster (first vm) - defaults to 2

 ### slave_memory
 Memory assigned to each slave node in cluster - defaults to same as master_memory

+Note: MarkLogic 9 EA3 requires at least 4Gb of memory.

 ### slave_cpus
 Number of cpus assigned to each slave node in cluster - defaults to same as master_cpus